Pop Culture Madness!

 The rolling boulder scene in Raiders of the Lost Ark was stolen from a 1955 Uncle Scrooge comic.

-In 1931 when future President Ronald Reagan played on the football team for Eureka College, he took in two rival team black players in his personal home, because they were denied admission into a hotel when they were going to play against Eureka.
+In 1931, when future President Ronald Reagan played on the football team for Eureka College, he took in two rival team black players in his home, because they were denied admission into a hotel when they were going to play against Eureka.
 He remained friends with one of the men until they died in 1981

-1981's Frogger has the most ways to die in any arcade game.
-The frog may be killed in nine different ways as he crosses streets and rivers on his way home, including alligators, cars, snakes, and water.
+1981’s Frogger has the most ways to die in any arcade game.
+The frog may be killed in nine ways as he crosses streets and rivers on his way home, including alligators, cars, snakes, and water.

-George Thorogood and the Delaware Destroyers went on their 50/50 tour where they played in all 50 states in just 50 days
+George Thorogood and the Delaware Destroyers went on their 50/50 tour, where they played in all 50 states in just 50 days

 MTV began on August 1st.
-The first video, all vidNerds know was 'Video Killed The Radio Star' by the Buggles.
-The second was Pat Benatar's 'You Better Run.'
+The first video, all vidNerds know, was ‘Video Killed The Radio Star‘ by the Buggles.
+The second was Pat Benatar’s ‘You Better Run.’

 Sandra Day O'Connor became the first female US Supreme Court Justice.